I’m not too crazy about fruitcake, either.

 Did you sleep in a bed under a roof last night?

 Yes, but my mattress isn’t very comfortable.

 When was the last time you went hungry?

 Never, but I would like to eat at Perry’s instead of McDonalds.

 Do you have people in your life that love you?

 Yes, but my brother never votes for the right guy.

 God has given us everything we need, and most of what we want, but it still isn’t enough.
 Why do we complain?
 Why can’t we just be thankful for the blessings that God gives us?
 Why can’t we accept that God has a plan for us and be thankful that He will faithfully provide for all our needs?
 Why do we complain that we hate brussel sprouts, when there are many who will be hungry tonight?

-My challenge to you this month is to make this your mindset.
+Make this your mindset this month.
 Whenever you start to complain about something, turn it around and find a reason to be thankful for it instead.

 Instead of complaining about getting up too early, be thankful that you were healthy enough to wake up.